About ReVision Energy - Our Staff

 Native Mainer Nate Bowie graduated from UVM with a BS in Mechanical Engineering in 2004.
 After college his dream of being paid to ski and save lives in the process lead him to Mammoth Lakes, California, where he took a job as a Pro Ski Patroller.
 While in California he started a firewood business, but ultimately decided to return to Maine to be closer to home and join the solar industry.

 Since joining ReVision in 2010 Nate has earned his Maine Solar Thermal Installer Certification and moved up to be a Project Manager on our Portland-base solar hot water crew.
 Nate has also stepped up to be ReVision’s dedicated Safety Coordinator, work that involves continuing ReVision’s safety-conscious company culture as we grow and ensuring our compliance with OSHA and other relevant regulations.

-Nate lives in Raymond near plenty of lakes where he sates his fly fishing addiction.
-While not fishing or installing solar, he loves skiing, taking things apart and putting them back together, wielding a chainsaw, and spending time with his wife, Kim, and dog, Trout.
-He and Kim are eager to put solar on their first house, as soon as they get a chance to move out of the shade!
+Nate lives in Windham near plenty of lakes where he sates his fly fishing addiction.
+While not fishing or installing solar, he loves skiing, taking things apart and putting them back together, wielding a chainsaw, and spending time with his wife, Kim, daughter, Sageand dog, Trout.

 - Email: email@example.com

 Andrew holds a BA in Geography and Anthropology from USM.
 Prior to his work at ReVision he worked at the Portland Jetport for United Airlines as a ticket agent, as well as for a roofing and carpentry company.
 While at USM he became interested in the solar field, and hoped to apply the skills he gained while in general construction towards a career in renewable energy – which he has since joining our team in 2010.